Charles Bianconi: Career

 He worked as an engraver and printseller in Dublin, near Essex Street, under his sponsor, Andrea Faroni, when he was 16.
 In 1806 he set up an engraving, gilding and print shop in Carrick-on-Suir, moving to Clonmel in 1815.

 Although widely regarded as the founder of public transportation in Ireland, he built on the system of mail coaches and roads that were built around Ireland before 1790 by the Scottish entrepreneur, John Anderson of Fermoy.
 After the collapse of Anderson's mail coach and banking empire in 1815, Bianconi established regular horse-drawn carriage services on various routes from about 1815 onwards.
 He acknowledged two advantages that led to his success:

 The first service, Clonmel to Cahir, took five to eight hours by boat but only two hours by Bianconi’s carriage.
 Travel on a ‘Bian’ cost one penny farthing a mile.
 His open 'Bianconi coaches' colloquially shortened to 'Bians', were a popular form of public transport for over a century.

-There were also a series of inns, the Bianconi Inns, some of which still exist; in Piltown, County Kilkenny and Killorglin, County Kerry.
+There were also a series of inns, the Bianconi Inns, but only one still exists under the Bianconi name; in Killorglin, County Kerry.
 These services continued into the 1850s and later, by which time there were a number of railway services in the country.
 The Bianconi coaches continued to be well-patronised, by offering connections from various termini, one of the first and few examples of an integrated transport system in Ireland.
 By 1865 Bianconi’s annual income was about £35,000.